 Recommended for Romantic Hotels because: The romance package includes all the bells and whistles to make you look super smooth to your sweetie.

-The first Toronto entry from this luxury global hotel chain opened in February 2011 on the western edge of the financial district, offering guests an ideal base to explore both the city's downtown core and theatres.
-The 53-storey tower includes 267 hotel rooms on its first 20 floors, with 159 condo residences occupying the top floors.
+This 53-storey tower includes 267 hotel rooms on its first 20 floors, with 159 condo residences occupying the top floors.
 Both residents and hotel guests at the Ritz have access to a wealth of luxurious amenities.
 The fifth-floor spa and fitness centre offer body treatments and training sessions, yoga, as well as professional hair and makeup services and a lap pool surrounded by views of the city.
-The menu at TOCA draws from Canada's bounty, from Quebec foie gras to Alberta bison, served in a dining room rich with dark wood accents.
+The menu at TOCA draws from Canada's bounty, from Quebec foie gras to Alberta bison, served in a dining room rich with dark wood accents (ask for a tour of the cheese cave to really impress your date).
 Romantic guests can retreat early to spacious rooms featuring floor-to-ceiling windows, heated floors and spa bathrooms.

 Recommended for Romantic Hotels because: The Ritz is the best when it comes to service.
 Do nothing, and you look like you did everything when you stay here.